Parasites That Infect the Brain: Toxoplasma and a Tapeworm

 The primary host of the parasite is a wild or domestic cat.
 The cat is called the "primary" host because the parasite undergoes sexual reproduction inside the cat's body.
 Rodents (especially rats and mice), humans, birds, and other warm-blooded animals are said to be intermediate hosts of the parasite.
 The parasite undergoes asexual reproduction in the intermediate host's body.
 The parasite moves from its primary host to an intermediate host and then back to its primary host to complete its life cycle.

-The Toxoplasma parasite has a complex life cycle.
-It exists in three different forms—the sporozoite, the tachyzoite, and the bradyzoite.
-The sequence of events in the life of the parasite is as follows.
+The Toxoplasma parasite has a complex life cycle that involves four stages—the oocyst, the sporozoite, the tachyzoite, and the bradyzoite.
+The sequence of events in the life cycle is described below.

 - Toxoplasma leaves a cat's body in a form known as an oocyst.
 The oocysts are released in the cat's feces.
 They have a tough, protective wall and may survive in the environment for more than a year.